 Note

-All three savein files in this were obtained by running GSM with the lon=65, lan=8, and kdt=1 Running with these provided a set that included land and sea.
+All three savein files in this version were obtained by running GSM with the IPD configured to use lon=65, lan=8, and kdt=1 Running with these values provided a set of eight non-contiguous grid columns that included land and sea points.
 The saved inputs and outputs were generated using -O0 (no optimization).
 Results using -O3 are not the same as -O0.

 Todo: